toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/whats-new-in-vapor-4/index.md

 ---
 type: post
-slug: whats-new-in-vapor-4
-title: What's new in Vapor 4?
+title: "What's new in Vapor 4?"
-description: Vapor is the most popular server side Swift web application framework.
-This time we'll cover what's new in Vapor 4.
+description: "Vapor is the most popular server side Swift web application framework.
+This time we'll cover what's new in Vapor 4."
 publication: 2019-08-26 16:20:00
-tags: Vapor
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Swift 5.1